wilhelser/bowtie-vagrant/README.md

 # bowtie-vagrant

+A pre-configured Ubuntu LEMP box for Wordpress.

-This box will pull the bowtie-wordpress repo into the `www` folder and import the database during provision.
-Make sure the SSH key for your host system is saved in GitHub.
+Make sure the SSH key for your host system is saved in GitHub to use the provision script.
+It will pull the `Bowtie` & `bowtie-wordpress` repos into `www` and import the `www/bowtie-wordpress.sql` database during provision.

 ## In the Box
 - Ubuntu 16.04
 - Nginx 1.10
 - PHP 7
 - MySQL 5.7
-- phpmyadmin
+- phpMyAdmin 4.5.4

+#### External Dependencies

 - [bowtie-wordpress](https://github.com/theinfiniteagency/bowtie-wordpress)
 - [Bowtie](https://github.com/theinfiniteagency/bowtie)